 Private View 21st February 2012, 6pm - 9.30pm.

 And for more of Paul Davis' work please click here to see his full portfolio.

 2016 marks the centenary of Agatha Christie writing her first detective story – The Mysterious Affair at Styles.
-The Royal Mail is marking the occasion with a set of six stamps illustrated by Neil Webb...7 days ago
+The Royal Mail is marking the occasion with a set of six stamps illustrated by Neil Webb...1 month ago